ChandSuma/self-reflection-catalog/README.md

 - Have I helped someone today?
 What did I do to help?
 - Did someone helped me today?
 Have I thanked you enough?
 - Did I integrate well today?
 What helped me or prevented me from doing so?
+- What can I do to improve the way I communicate with others?

 ### Family
 - Did I let my family know I love them?